Robsutar/resource-pack-no-upload/README.md

   # To ignore a file a file:
   # toDelete: "assets/minecraft/i_will_be_deleted.txt"

-  # This can be any loader, For this loader example we are using simple Manual loader.
+  # This can be any loader, For this loader example we are using simple ReadFolder loader.
   loader:
-    type: Manual
+    type: ReadFolder
     folder: "rnu resource pack/Cool Folder/"
   ```